ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 3. Find the average rating of invidividual recipes and add this Series as `'rating'` column to recipes dataframe.
 We will use the average rating `'rating'` in the analysis part.
 4. Originally, `'nutrition'` contains nutritions as a list of values.
 We create individual columns for every unique nutritions.
 5. We create the column `'rating > 3'`, which stores boolean values to indicate whether the rating is greater than 3.
 If rating is greater than 3, we define it as a high-rating recipe, otherwise a low-rating recipe.
 This information will be used in our analysis.
+6. We create the column `'description missing'`, which stores boolean values to indicate whether the description is missing.
+This information will be used in our missingness analysis.
-6. For our Bivariate Analysis, we want to know whether a recipe's calories is high or low.
+7. For our Bivariate Analysis, we want to know whether a recipe's calories is high or low.
 We define a recipe that has at least 400 calores to be a high-calorie recipe.
 Therefore, we create a column high_calories, which stores boolean values to indicate whether the recipe is a high-calorie recipe or not.

 #### Cleaned Dataframe
 **Note**: this dataframe shows only relevant columns in the cleaned dataframe instead of the whole dataframe